|Nutritional Guidelines (per serving)|

 - Garnish: fresh dill weed and lemon or lime wedges

 Sprinkle both sides yellowfin tuna steaks with kosher salt and freshly ground pepper.

 Lower heat to medium.
 Add remaining tablespoon of butter to the pan along with the onions.
 Gently saute until onions are translucent.
 Add garlic and saute 1 additional minute, stirring often.
 Carefully pour in the white wine and lemon juice.
-Stir and cook until the liquid is reduced by half, about 2 to 3 minutes.
-Add heavy cream and return to a simmer.
+Stir, and cook until the liquid is reduced by half, about 2 to 3 minutes.
+Add heavy , return to a simmer.
 Cook another 3 minutes or so until thickened.
 Stir in drained capers.